 The details of each classification can be explored using references given in the article.
 An important point to note is that equity funds offer better returns on investment with associated market risk for a longer horizon.
 An investor depending upon his requirement profile can look into a balanced and diversified investment into mutual funds.
 A Systematic Investment Plan ( SIP) route where one invests a fixed sum periodically (say fortnightly, monthly or quarterly) is the best way of investment into the mutual funds however, a retiree willing to invest a lump-sum amount into mutual funds can consider debt funds or enter into equity funds when price-correction occurs in the market.

 Risk and returns in Mutual funds.
 Mutual funds are subject to market risk as has been often advertised.
-Equity-linked mutual funds are directly linked to market performance of equities in which the Mutual fund AMC has invested.
+Equity-linked mutual funds are directly linked to the market performance of equities in which the Mutual fund AMC has invested.
 If the markets are not in the upward direction, it can sometimes lead to erosion of capital and negative returns.
-That said, all the fund managers strive to obtain as high a return as feasible based on market situation.
-This leads to popularity of a scheme and there-by its fund manager.
-Equity-based mutual funds are riskier as compared to debt mutual fund or arbitrage mutual funds.
-The proportion of risk varies from type of schemes.
+That said, all the fund managers strive to obtain as high a return as feasible based on the market situation.
+This leads to the popularity of a scheme and there-by its fund manager.
+Equity-based mutual funds are riskier as compared to debt mutual funds or arbitrage mutual funds.
+The proportion of risk varies from type of scheme.
 Sectoral funds, which invest the funds into a particular industry sector (eg. Pharmaceuticals, automobile, banking, iron & steel, real estate, NBFCs etc.) are riskier as compared to diversified funds.
-Investor may note that sometimes medium to low risk options may face liquidity issues and the invested capital might be tedious to obtain a refund .
+An investor may note that sometimes medium to low-risk options may face liquidity issues and the invested capital might be tedious to obtain a refund.
 The recent case of winding-up of six fixed income schemes of Franklin Templeton due to illiquidity caused by COVID-19 pandemic in the market is an example of the risk factors associated with mutual funds.
 The matter is under forensic audit of SEBI and is also sub-judice at Karnataka High Court.
-A comparative figure of risk vs returns is highlighted at Figure 2.
+A comparative figure of risk vs returns is highlighted in Figure 2.

 Figure 2: Risk vs returns for Mutual fund investments